zero1limited/Zero1_OpenPos/README.md

  - Set 'Enable POS system' to 'Enable
  - Set 'POS Store' to whichever Web Store you wish - IMPORTANT - this will prevent unregistered users accessing the site
  - Set 'Redirect Store' to the store you wish in-case any unregistered users should visit the URL
+ -

 ZERO-1 POS > Configuration - General
  - 'Receipt header' - Enter text you wish to show at the top - HTML is allowed

+General Config - for the POS website
+ - Allow Guest Checkout	 - No
+ - Display Mini Cart - No
+ - After Adding a Product Redirect to Shopping Cart	- Yes

 ## Feature TODO List